Number of wrong ballots cast in Nashville now more than 430

 NASHVILLE, Tenn.
-(AP) — More than 430 Nashville voters cast ballots in the wrong race in the lead-up to Election Day, officials have confirmed.
+(AP) — More than 430 voters cast ballots in the wrong race in early Election Day voting in Nashville, a left-leaning city that Republicans carved three ways during redistricting in hopes of flipping a Democratic seat.

 The amount is a stark jump from the initial number that the Davidson County Election Commission provided last week, when officials said the problem was contained to just 212 miscast ballots.
 Election administrator Jeff Roberts said Monday that the initial amount did not take into account the final three days of early voting, which ended last Thursday.
 He also provided a list of the affected voters.

 The new number places yet another level of scrutiny around Nashville's voting system, which has faced criticism after The Associated Press reported that voters were being given ballots for incorrect congressional and statehouse races.
-The problem stemmed from precincts being split during the GOP-led redistricting process, which resulted in Nashville being divided into three congressional districts.
+The problem involves precincts that were split during the GOP-led redistricting process, which resulted in Nashville being divided into three congressional districts.

 People are also reading…